Peace in the storm

 Current Areas of Service

 In Ham, we are exploring supporting local pharmacies in delivering prescription medication to vulnerable people who are self-isolating.
+We are also, launching a phone-in service offering prayer.

 In Cobham, support efforts are being funnelled through a group called Community Coronavirus Care.
 We are also working with Churches Together in Cobham to support local pharmacies in prescription delivery.